garrywashere/garrynet-2.0/content/posts/average-uni-experience.md

 ## Last Note

 Ever since coming back I've been pulling my hair out, trying to stay on top of things and maintaining a clear mind is difficult when the world around you is falling apart.
-It feels as though every week there's some kind of horrific [political violence](https://en.wikipedia.org/wiki/Assassination_of_Charlie_Kirk) that results in bloodshed, a new [terror attack](https://en.wikipedia.org/wiki/Manchester_synagogue_attack), an _alledged_ [coverup scandal](https://www.gbnews.com/politics/grooming-gangs-london-sadiq-khan-london) that shows the people running our country are scum of the earth, or so-called [“peaceful” protests](https://www.thejc.com/news/uk/defend-our-juries-palestine-action-refuse-police-delay-ep9pkygl) that disregard public appeals for restraint, go ahead in the wake of national tragedies, and feature [disturbing displays of antisemitic rhetoric on the streets](https://antisemitism.org.uk/wp-content/uploads/2023/02/6648-Anitsemitism-Trust-Chants-Report-v4.pdf).
+It feels as though every week there's some kind of horrific [political violence](https://en.wikipedia.org/wiki/Assassination_of_Charlie_Kirk) that results in bloodshed, a new [terror attack](https://en.wikipedia.org/wiki/Manchester_synagogue_attack), an _alleged_ [cover-up scandal](https://www.gbnews.com/politics/grooming-gangs-london-sadiq-khan-london) that shows the people running our country are scum of the earth, or so-called [“peaceful” protests](https://www.thejc.com/news/uk/defend-our-juries-palestine-action-refuse-police-delay-ep9pkygl) that disregard public appeals for restraint, go ahead in the wake of national tragedies, and feature [disturbing displays of antisemitic rhetoric on the streets](https://antisemitism.org.uk/wp-content/uploads/2023/02/6648-Anitsemitism-Trust-Chants-Report-v4.pdf).

 I just want to survive.